-There is a second reason why Susie's claim is not covered.
-General liability policies cover injury or damage that results from an occurrence (accidental event).
-Most discrimination claims stem from intentional acts committed by employers.
-Since they don't result from accidents, such claims aren't covered by the policy.
-In the above scenario, Susie's suit is based on Pete's actions (promoting Jane rather than Susie).
-His actions were intentional, not accidental.
+There is a second reason why Richard's claim is not covered.
+General liability policies cover injury or damage that results from an occurrence (accidental event) and discrimination doesn't usually occur accidentally.
+Rather, discrimination results from intentional acts committed by employers.
+In the previous scenario, Richard's suit is based on Hal's intentional acts (promoting Samantha rather than Richard).

-The standard general liability policy form does not specifically exclude claims arising from discrimination.
-Even so, many insurers attach a separate exclusionary endorsement.
-Discrimination is typically excluded as part of an employment practices liability exclusion.
-Many insurers utilize a standard ISO endorsement that eliminates coverage for discrimination and other employment practices under both Bodily Injury and Property Damage Liability and Personal and Advertising Injury Liability coverages.
+Although the standard general liability form does not contain a discrimination exclusion, insurers may add an exclusionary endorsement to the policy.
+An example is the ISO employment-related practices exclusion endorsement, which eliminates coverage for discrimination and other employment practices under both Bodily Injury and Property Damage Liability and Personal and Advertising Injury Liability coverages.

 Small businesses can be sued for discrimination by people other than employees.
-Examples are customers, suppliers, contractors and other business associates.
+These include customers, suppliers, contractors, and other business associates.

 Discrimination Coverage Under Umbrella Policies

-Some state laws prohibit insurance that covers discriminatory acts.
-Thus, an umbrella may state that it covers discrimination only to the extent such insurance is permitted by law.
+Some commercial umbrella policies afford coverage for certain types of discrimination under Personal and Advertising Injury Liability.
+Coverage generally applies only to discrimination that is not related to employment.
+Note that some state laws prohibit insurance that covers discriminatory acts.
+For this reason, an umbrella may state that it covers discrimination only to the extent such insurance is permitted by law.